House of Assembly (South Africa): Natal Franchise

 Natal had a theoretically non-racial franchise, which was similar to (but different in detail) from the property and income based franchise of the Cape.
 In practice, few non-white electors ever qualified to vote under it.
 It was estimated, in 1908, that "200 non-Europeans out of a total of 22,786 electors had secured franchise rights".

 In 1935, there was one black elector in Natal.
 He retained the general roll franchise when the Cape black voters lost it.

 South West Africa

-In 1949, the South West Africa Affairs Amendment Act extended parliament representation to South West Africa's white minority, who elected six MPs to the House of Assembly.
+In 1949, the South West Africa Affairs Amendment Act extended parliamentary representation to South West Africa's white minority, who elected six MPs to the House of Assembly.
 They were first elected in 1950, with the territory being represented in the South African Parliament until 1977.
-South West Africa's representation in the South African Parliament was abolished in 1977, to pave the way for independence for the territory, which did not occur until 1990.
+South West Africa's representation in the South African Parliament was abolished in 1977 to pave the way for independence for the territory.
+However, this would not occur until 1990.

-However, Walvis Bay was transferred back to the Cape Province, thereby making it an exclave.
+By contrast, Walvis Bay was transferred back to the Cape Province, thereby making it an exclave.
 From 1980, it formed part of the Green Point constituency in Cape Town, before becoming a separate constituency in 1982.